Ohio Couple Charged After Returning Adopted 9-Year-Old Son :: Separation and Divorce Lawyers in Charlotte, North Carolina

-Attorney Matthew R. Arnold answering the question: "Can any attorney help me with my family law needs in North Carolina?"
+Attorney Matthew R. Arnold answering the question: "What can I do to gain custody of my child in North Carolina?"

 A couple from suburban Cincinnati, Ohio is now facing potential criminal charges after giving up the son they adopted nine years ago.
 The tragic case has polarized many groups in the area; some who feel for the parents and others who argue that they should be punished for their abandonment.

 Prosecutors in Butler County, Ohio say that they intend to file criminal charges against the couple after they returned their son to the county's children's services department.
 Law enforcement officials say they are interested in prosecuting the case to send a message to other parents that it is not acceptable to simply return your child whenever you've decided you have had enough.
 So far the two have been indicted on charges of nonsupport of dependents and were released from jail after paying $10,000 bond.